 Visitors can view the night sky and explore the universe and solar system in the Mesa Planetarium featuring a rooftop observation deck at Mesa Community College.
 Group tours offered special discount pricing.

-BARLEEN’S ARIZONA OPRY – 2 hours
+BARLEEN’S DINNER SHOW – 2 hours

 DAY 2 – ARIZONA HISTORY & NATIVE AMERICAN HERITAGE

 ARIZONA MUSEUM OF NATURAL HISTORY – 2 hours

 The Southwest Gallery presents information on the ancient cultures of Central Arizona including the Hohokam, Anasazi and Mogollon cultures.
 Enjoy intricate displays with dwellings and artifacts including jewelry manufacture, pottery making, and hunting activities.
 Other galleries feature dinosaurs, Arizona’s cosmic night skies, and geology.